ceejbot/economics-of-package-management/slides.md

 # [fit] Joyent __bought__ node

 ^ Somewhere around this time, Joyent bought node from Ryan Dahl for a paltry amount of money.
 You’ll notice that we’re already in interesting economic territory.
 The man who invented node.js, the tool used by millions of people daily to develop Javascript, made a few tens of thousands of dollars from it.
 Whoever’s making money from node today, it’s not its inventor.
-He did at least make a living from it, because Joyent also hired him.
+He did at least make a living from it after selling it, because Joyent hired him.

 ---